 Every false work of art that the critics praise is a door through which the hypocrites of art immediately rush in.

-However strange this might sound, the same thing has happened to the art of our time and our circle that happens to a woman who sells her attractive female qualities, which are intended for motherhood, for the enjoyment of those who lust after such pleasures.
+However strange this might sound, the same thing has happened to the art of our time and our circle that happens to a woman who sells her attractive female qualities, intended for motherhood, for the enjoyment of those who lust after such pleasures.

 The art of our time and our circle has become a whore.
 And this comparison is true to the tiniest of details.
 It, too, is always adorned, always up for sale, always alluring, ruinous and ready.